 Duration & Credit Requirement

-Fees for students who can demonstrate Chinese language proficiency and are allowed not to undertake the 6 credits of Chinese language subjects are HK$183,600 for local students and HK$230,400 for non-local students.
+For students who demonstrate Chinese language proficiency and are exempt from 6 credits of Chinese language subjects, the tuition fees are HK$198,000 (local) and HK$248,400 (non-local).

 Merit-based tuition fee waiver scholarships are available.

 BA, MA, PhD

 We have a quota for admissions.
 Early applications are strongly encouraged.
 Shortlisted candidates will be invited for interviews.

 For the latest interview schedule, please refer to the MSc CBS website.

 An incomplete application cannot be processed promptly and would reduce your chance of admission.
 Please complete all relevant fields on the application form and upload all necessary documents.

 With relevant theories and up-to-date practical applications, the programme aims to equip students with systematic knowledge of business practices and the ability to analyse changes in government policies and regulations that affect business operations in China.